drand/draw-action/README.md

 ## configuration

+- `name`
+The name of the draw in the output file (useful if you wish to don't want to rely on the filename)
+- `drawPrefix`
+The prefix for any files in a dir you wish to draw from.
+The default is "draw-"
 - `inputDir`
 The directory of files you wish to choose randomly from.
 The default is `.`
 - `outputDir`